apache/datafusion/docs/source/user-guide/example-usage.md

 }
 ```

-## Use the DataFrame API to process data stored in a CSV:
+## Use the DataFrame API to process data stored in a CSV

 ```rust
 use datafusion::prelude::*;